TN 20 (06-18)

 explain that he or she can file an application at the SNAP office for a SNAP eligibility determination.

-NOTE: Residents of a non-commercial boarding house are generally considered a one-person household for SNAP purposes.
-For more information about non-commercial boarders, see SI 01801.060A.4.
+NOTE: Residents of a non-commercial boarding house are usually considered an “individual household” for SNAP eligibility purposes.
+For more information about non-commercial boarders, see SI 01801.060A.2.